 German Academic Exchange Service (DAAD)

 The German Academic Exchange Service (DAAD) provides, among other things, funding for year-long stays abroad in any field of study.
-Visit the DAAD website or pick up the DAAD Stipendienführer (scholarship guide) in our SSZ (Student Service Centre) for programme dates.
+Visit the DAAD website for programme dates.
 The dates for the most popular programmes are summarised here.

 Even if you are applying for an exchange placement at a university that does not have a partnership agreement (exchange programme) with the University of Konstanz, you can still apply for a full scholarship (Vollstipendium) from the DAAD.
 This DAAD scholarship provides a monthly stipend and covers the tuition costs up to a set maximum amount.
 Please apply directly to the respective DAAD division.

 The Baden-Württemberg foundation (BWS) funds non-profit projects with the goal of investing in the future of Baden-Württemberg and its people.
 Each year, the foundation opens the competition for the Baden-Württemberg-STIPENDIUM for students after receiving approval from the Baden-Württemberg foundation’s board of directors.

 The programme promotes the international exchange between highly-qualified German and international students.
 Applications are accepted by exceptionally qualified students in any field of study, from any country, who are enrolled at the University of Konstanz and are nominated for one of the university’s exchange programmes to a country outside Europe.
 Particular attention will be paid to social and intercultural competencies.
 More information about the foundation and its scholarship is available from www.bw-stipendium.de and www.bwstiftung.de.